The first time a user launches your app is like the first time you meet an investor.

 This post will run you through the best practices you need to know for an intuitive customer onboarding process in 2015.

-Follow this checklist and you’ll funnel your users where you want them to go, highlight your app’s most important features, and above all else, PROVIDE EXTRA VALUE.
+Follow this checklist for mobile app onboarding and you’ll funnel your users where you want them to go, highlight your app’s most important features, and above all else, PROVIDE EXTRA VALUE.

 That’ll definitely get you a second date with a customer.